WildCodeSchool/java-tariff-manager/curriculum/blocks/2_Java_Intro/content.md

 #### OOP in Action: Testing the Discount Calculation for different Customers

-In the test class `CustomerTest` ([sources](../../../src/test/java/dev/wcs/nad/tariffmanager/customer/CustomerTest.java) these test methods can be used to understand the logic of inheritance for `Customers`:
+In the test class [CustomerTest](../../../src/test/java/dev/wcs/nad/tariffmanager/customer/CustomerTest.java) these test methods can be used to understand the logic of inheritance for `Customers`:

+* Unit test `shouldCreateDifferentCustomersWithDifferentDiscounts`
+  * Examine this test to understand the different `Customer` implementations.
+  * Understand how the different discount calculation works.
+  * How can new dicounts be introduced?
+* Unit test `shouldImplementLogicOnBaseMethods`
+  * Understand how the specific subclass type is checked if necessary.
+  * Make sure you understand the difference between (external) explicit type checking and the (internal) method call (`isRelevantForMailing`).
+  * Which method is easier to extend?

 #### Challenge: Add a new Customer Type